 \subsubsection{Relevant Environments for Synchronization}

-The reported {ML}-based solutions to synchronization constitute a first step towards including more complex environments in their setup and evaluating two different types of dynamic transmission scenarios.
-In the reported implementations, two extensions to the simple static {MC} channel were evaluated:
+The reported {ML}-based solutions to synchronization constitute a first step towards incorporating more complex environments into their setup and evaluating two types of dynamic transmission scenarios.
+In the reported works, two extensions to the simple static {MC} channel were evaluated:

-\textbf{Mobile Setup:} In many expected {MC} applications, the communication participants move around a more or less defined space and must be able to communicate with each other from different positions.
-The synchronization strategy must, therefore, be able to adapt to a changing number of molecules being received over time as a result of the varying {CIR}.
+\textbf{Mobile Setup:} In many expected {MC} applications, the communication participants are mobile and operate within a defined space subject to environmental drift.
+As a result, communication may occur from varying relative positions.
+The synchronization strategy must, therefore, be able to adapt to a changing number of molecules being received over time.

-\textbf{Relay Setup}: Depending on the environment, the senders may need to extend each other's communication ranges by relaying messages.
-In this case, a single receiver will likely detect molecules sent for transmission by the last relay, together with the interference from previous relays.
-Combined with the possible mobility of communication participants, a synchronizer must be able to synchronize reliably in dynamically changing interference scenarios.
+\textbf{Relay Setup}: Depending on the environment, extending the communication range may require the use of relays.
+In this case, a single receiver will likely detect molecules transmitted by the last relay node in a drift-affected channel, along with interference from previous relays.
+Combined with the possible mobility of communication participants, a synchronization unit must be able to synchronize reliably in dynamically changing interference scenarios.

 Still, these scenarios do not fully describe all expected application environments of {MC}.
-Synchronization strategies for {MC} must additionally consider more realistic setups like multiple transmitters and receivers or multi-path propagation.
-Here, again, the synchronization method must be able to adjust to the resulting dynamic environments, and {ML} could be highly beneficial.
+Synchronization strategies for {MC} must additionally consider more realistic setups such as multiple transmitters and receivers or multi-path propagation.
+Here, again, the synchronization method must be able to adjust to dynamic environments, and {ML} could be highly beneficial.